microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 - Open Visual Studio Code
 - Click the Kubernetes icon in the Activity Bar on the left
 - Right-click on the 'chicago' cluster and select 'Set as Current Cluster'
-- Expand Seattle > Namespaces, right-click on 'sensor-monitor' and select 'Use Namespace'
+- Expand Chicago > Namespaces, right-click on 'sensor-monitor' and select 'Use Namespace'
-- Expand Seattle > Workloads > Pods
+- Expand Chicago > Workloads > Pods
 - Right-click on the 'sensor-monitor-broker-xxx' pod and select 'Logs'
 - In the Logs window that appears, select 'mqtt-broker' from the Container dropdown, then click the 'Run' button
 - This won't show you the values being produced, but it will show you the connections from the 2 simulated freezer devices to the broker, as well as the connections from the broker to Azure IoT Hub for each freezer device.
 Finally, shows the connection from 'sensor-monitor-mqtt2prom' which subscribes to the freezer data on the broker and makes it available to Prometheus, but more on that a bit later.